zimnyx/dummy-synth/README.md

-# Tools for data synthesization and evaluation
+# Command line tools for data synthesization and evaluation

 ## Requirements